| | | |

 Southwestern Cream of Chicken Soup

-Melt the butter and olive oil in a Dutch oven over medium heat.
-Add the bell pepper, poblano pepper, onion, chili powder, cumin, coriander, sea salt, and freshly cracked pepper, to taste.
+Melt the butter and olive oil in a large Dutch oven over medium heat.
+Add the bell pepper, poblano pepper, onion, chili powder, cumin, coriander, sea salt, and freshly cracked pepper to taste.
 Sweat the mixture for 5-6 minutes or until the veggies begin to soften.

-Combine the cheese with the remaining 3 tablespoons of flour in a zip lock bag; toss to coat.
-Side Note: Coating the cheese with flour before adding to the soup helps prevent the cheese from separating in the soup.
+Combine the cheese with the remaining 3 tablespoons of flour in a zip-lock bag; toss to coat.
+Side Note: Coating the cheese with flour before adding it to the soup helps prevent the cheese from separating in the soup.

 Southwestern Cream of Chicken Soup